nodejs/node-addon-api/doc/async_worker.md

     return info.Env().Undefined();
 ```

-Using the implementation of an `AsyncWorker` is straight forward.
+Using the implementation of a `Napi::AsyncWorker` is straight forward.
 You need only create
 a new instance and pass to its constructor the callback you want to execute when
 your asynchronous task ends and other data you need for your computation.
 Once created the
 only other action you have to do is to call the `Queue` method that will that will